nethi/prometheus/README.md

 ### Prepackaged container

-If you want to install the zebrium prepackaged container, that sends the stats to our cloud software for anomaly detection, Instructions are [here](https://github.com/zebrium/ze-stats) https://github.com/zebrium/ze-stats.
+If you want to install the zebrium prepackaged container, that sends the metrics to our cloud software for anomaly detection, Instructions are [here](https://github.com/zebrium/ze-stats) https://github.com/zebrium/ze-stats.

 ### Building from source